 The good news is that there are lots of kitchen ideas to play with.

 Given the increasing amount of time we spend in the kitchen, and the current trend for open-plan living, ample and well-organised storage is proving ever more crucial for a comfortable and clutter-free environment.
-This is especially true of compact schemes.
+This is especially true of compact kitchens.
 Being able to store pots and pans away neatly can help boost the sense of space, while well thought-out storage solutions for ingredients and cookware will make cooking easier, and possibly free-up room for a dining area or breakfast bar and stools.

 Small kitchen storage ideas